vmpartner/bitmex/README.md

+!
+Please give a star if the project was useful to you

 # Bitmex API
 Packages for work with bitmex rest and websocket API on golang.
 Target of this packages make easy access to bitmex API including testnet platform.